polterguy/polterguy.github.io/index.md

 and generating training data for you that you can use to create your own ChatGPT model, answering questions related to your domain.
 Need a chat bot for your company answering questions about your company or domain?
 That's a 5 seconds job for Aista Magic Cloud as long as you have an existing website, and/or structured training data you can upload to your cloudlet.
-Use cases might be;
+Use cases might be.

 * Expert law system, answering legal questions for your clients
 * Medical expert advice system based upon AI and machine learning, giving you help when diagnosing patients and clients
 * Support chat bot for your enterprise, giving your client support for whatever questions they might have
+* Automated sales expert systems, converting leads on your website into paying clients
 * Etc, etc, etc

 ![Magic's Machine Learning parts](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/machine-learning.jpg)